A quasi-energy function for Pixton diffeomorphisms defined by generalized Mazur knots: Construction of Pixton diffeomorphisms

-{By construction $\bar{f}_{L}$ coincides with $h$ in some neighborhood of the point $O$ and in some neighborhood of the infinity.
-Therefore, it induces on $\mathbb{S}^3$ the Morse-Smale }It follows directly from the construction that the non-wandering set of $f_{{L}}$ consists of exactly four fixed hyperbolic points: two sinks $\omega=\vartheta_+^{-1}({\zeta}^{-1}(Q))$, $S$, one saddle $\sigma=\vartheta_+^{-1}({\zeta}^{-1}(P))$ and one source $N$.
-We say the constructed diffeomorphism to be {\em model} and it is of Pixton class. \begin{proposition}[\cite{BoGr}] $ $ \begin{itemize} \item Any diffeomorphism $f\in\mathcal P$ is topologically conjugate to some model diffeomorphism $f_L$. \item Two model diffeomorphisms $f_L,f_{L'}$ are topologically conjugate if and only if their knots $L,L'$ are equivalent. \end{itemize} \end{proposition}
+{By construction $\bar{f}_{L}$ coincides with the homothety $h$ in some neighborhood of the point $O$ and in some neighborhood of the infinity.
+Therefore, it induces on $\mathbb{S}^3$ the Morse-Smale diffeomorphism } It follows directly from the construction that the non-wandering set of $f_{{L}}$ consists of exactly four fixed hyperbolic points: two sinks $\omega=\vartheta_+^{-1}({\zeta}^{-1}(Q))$, $S$, one saddle $\sigma=\vartheta_+^{-1}({\zeta}^{-1}(P))$ and one source $N$.
+We say the constructed diffeomorphism to be {\em model} and it is of Pixton class. \begin{proposition}[Theorem 1, Theorem 2, Theorem 3 of \cite{BoGr}] $ $ \begin{itemize} \item Any diffeomorphism $f\in\mathcal P$ is topologically conjugate to some model diffeomorphism $f_L$. \item Two model diffeomorphisms $f_L,f_{L'}$ are topologically conjugate if and only if their knots $L,L'$ are equivalent. \end{itemize} \end{proposition}